Deep Reinforcement Learning, a textbook: Summary and Further Reading

 So far we have discussed the action selection operation.
 How should we process the rewards that are found at nodes?
 Here we introduced another fundamental element of reinforcement learning: bootstrapping, or finding a value by refining a previous value.
 Temporal difference learning uses the principle of bootstrapping to find the value of a state by adding appropriately discounted future reward values to the state value function.

 We have now discussed both up and down motions, and can construct full model-free algorithms.
 The best-known algorithm may well be Q-learning, which learns the action-value function of each action in each state through off-policy temporal difference learning.
-Off-policy algorithms improve the best policy function always with the value of the best action, even if the behavior action was less.
-Off-policy learning thus has a behavior policy that is different form the policy that is optimized.
+Off-policy algorithms improve the policy function with the value of the best action, even if the (exploring) behavior action was different.

 In the next chapters we will look at value-based and policy-based model-free methods for large, complex problems, that make use of function approximation (deep learning).